19bk/water_shop_app/README.md

    - Tap the 'New Sale' button.
    - Select whether the customer has a refillable bottle.
    - Choose the water volume.
-   - Enter the customer's M-Pesa number.
+   - Enter the customer's number.
    - Confirm the payment.

 3. **View Statistics**: